Company

 President's Message

-With the aim of commercializing FBRs, we will continue to promote the development of FBRs in collaboration with Japanese and international partners, thereby contributing to society through energy supply and decarbonization and playing a role in achieving the SDGs.
+With the aim of commercializing FBRs, we will continue to promote the development of FBRs in collaboration with Japanese and international partners, thereby contributing to society through stable energy supply and decarbonization and playing a role in achieving the SDGs.

 Corporate Overview